About Chris

 Chris Smith is an award-winning broadcaster and bestselling author.

-Chris is the author of eleven books including the Kid Normal series which he co-wrote with Greg James and has now been translated into 23 languages worldwide.
+Chris is the author of more than a dozen books including the New Famous Five series, based on the beloved Enid Blyton classics, and The Twits Next Door.
+He co-created the internationally bestselling Kid Normal series with Greg James which has been translated into more than 20 languages worldwide.
 He’s also an ambassador for the National Literacy Trust and the Primary School Libraries Alliance.

 As a broadcaster, Chris has presented the news on Xfm, Virgin Radio and most recently BBC Radio 1 where he was the main voice of the news from 2013-2018.